sergei-mironov/litrepl/paper/md/paper.md

-Following developments in software deployment theory, however, we shift our focus from informal reproducibility to enhancing transparency in communication with interpreters by relying on POSIX interfaces: named pipes are accessible via the file system, asyncronous process identifiers are visible in status reports.
+Following developments in software deployment theory, however, we shift our focus from informal reproducibility to enhancing transparency in communication with interpreters by relying on POSIX interfaces: named pipes are accessible via the file system, asynchronous process identifiers are visible in status reports.
 The tool provides a comprehensive command-line interface, making it easier to integrate with code editors.
 The project repository includes a reference Vim plugin.